 For those who do not like heels there are still platforms, zeppe, which have boomed in the last few years presenting also wavy shapes.

 Mocassini: mocassins.
 Usually in camoscio, suede, but also in leather, they are highly requested in the Italian market, especially by men.
 Several mocassini are manufactered by craftsmen following their family run business and still using traditional methods.

 Scarpe sportive: the term sportiva refers to sport.
 If you ask for this type of shoes you will usually have trainers.

 Ballerina: it is not a long time ago since the successful debut of the ballerina, which is worn by a lot of women also at work, but its success never declines as it represents a comfortable but often smart solution.

 Scarpa a punta: pointed shoes can always be found in Italy but you can also find the scarpa a punta rotonda, round toe shoes.

 Tronchetto: this is the Italian word used translating the English word ankle boots, while tall boots are called stivali lunghi.

 When going into big shops you will find shop assistants that know about the USA size for shoes but it may be useful to know something about Italian sizes for shoes.
 Here is the table that can be useful when asking for the shoe size:

-Whether high-heeled, flat or casual, Italian love shoes and there are still competitive and high-quality trademarks in the field of shoes though Chinese competitive is stiff; however, Italian still prefer buying from the authentic Italian market for the quality and genuinity of materials and textile.
+Whether high-heeled, flat or casual, Italians love shoes and there are still competitive and high-quality trademarks in the field of shoes though Chinese competitive is stiff; however, Italian still prefer buying from the authentic Italian market for the quality and genuinity of materials and textile.